Robert Perceval: Career

 Perceval returned to Dublin in late 1782, and was admitted as a licentiate and fellow of the Royal College of Physicians of Ireland (RCPI) in 1783.
 The same year, he became the first professor of chemistry at TCD, a position he held until 1808.
 He was also a member of the Medico-Philosophical Society.
 In 1785, he was among the founding members of the Royal Irish Academy, and served as its first secretary.
 He was also a founding member of the Dublin General Dispensary in Temple Bar the same year and within 1785, and was also elected a member of the American Philosophical Society in Philadelphia.
 He was appointed as inspector of apothecaries in 1786, and became an unpopular figure with some of the membership of the Guild of Apothecaries due to his rigorous testing.
 In 1793, he graduated from TCD with an MB and MD.
 He was an advocate for the introduction of clinical lectures at the RCPI, and lobbied for funds to build a new clinical hospital from local government.
-The RCPI was awarded £1,000 from the estate of Sir Patrick Dun under the school of physic act of 1791.
+The RCPI was awarded £1,000 from the estate of Sir Patrick Dun under the School of Physic Act 1791 (31 Geo.
+3. c.
+35 (I)).
 This resulted in the opening of Sir Patrick Dun's Hospital in 1793 on Blind Quay (now Essex Quay).
 He was dissatisfied with this outcome, and continued to lobby for the funding of a new, purpose-built, clinical hospital.
 This resulted in the Irish house of lords launching an enquiry into the administration of Sir Patrick Dun's estate in April 1799.
 The resulting report led to the school of physic act of 1800, which instructed that a new clinical hospital was to be funded from the Dun estate.
 However, this act removed the Dun estate from the RCPI administration, and led to Perceval being censured.
 In November 1799, he was elected president of the RCPI, but resigned in August 1800 as a clause in the school of physic act of 1800 prohibited any TCD professor from holding a fellowship of the RCPI.
 In October 1800, Perceval was made an honorary fellow of the RCPI.